-The Q1-Q16 TCERT Vetting products are a collection of plots and diagnostics used by the Threshold Crossing Event Review Team (TCERT) to designate threshold crossing events (TCEs) as Kepler Objects of Interest (KOIs) and then classify them as Planet Candidates (PCs) or False Positives (FPs) for the Q1-Q16 planet catalog described in Mullally et al. (2014).
-For each TCE identified in the Q1-Q16 transit search, these products collect in one readily accessible place: (a) the DV one-page summary, (b) selected pertinent diagnostics and plots from the full DV report, and (c) supplemental plots and diagnostics not included in the full DV report, including an alternate means of data detrending.
+The Q1-Q17 DR24 TCERT Vetting products are a collection of plots and diagnostics used by the Threshold Crossing Event Review Team (TCERT) to evaluate threshold crossing events (TCEs).
+While designation of Kepler Objects of Interest (KOIs) and classification of them as Planet Candidates (PCs) or False Positives (FPs) is completely automated via a robotic vetting procedure for the Q1-Q17 DR24 planet catalog described in Coughlin et al. (2015), these products help to evaluate those robotic decisions for individual objects.
+For each TCE identified in the Q1-Q17 DR24 transit search, these products collect in one readily accessible place: (a) the DV one-page summary, (b) selected pertinent diagnostics and plots from the full DV report, and (c) supplemental plots and diagnostics not included in the full DV report, including an alternate means of data detrending.

 This document describes each plot in detail, and how it can be used to evaluate the various data sources to determine if a TCE is a PC or FP.
-While the TCERT team has not manually vetted every Q1-Q16 TCE, the vetting products do exist for every Q1-Q16 TCE.
-The population of TCEs that was vetted is described in Tenenbaum et al. (2014) and Mullally et al. (2014).
+Vetting products exist for every Q1-Q17 DR24 TCE.
+The population of TCEs that was vetted is described in Seader et al. (2015) and Coughlin et al. (2015).